 While this snorkeling spot doesn’t have as much sea life around as some ideal snorkeling spots, you will still see the occasional seal or sea turtles and other species of fish.

-Believe it or not, the summertime is actually the worst time to snorkel in this area, so check with a lifeguard on the conditions of the currents.
+Believe it or not, the summertime is actually the worst time for Poipu snorkeling, so check with a lifeguard on the conditions of the currents.

 3. HEAD TO NUALOLO KAI BEACH FOR SNORKELING ON KAUAI